Coronation of Charles III and Camilla: Coverage and ratings

-Media outlets in Britain, Australia, Austria, Canada, France, Germany, New Zealand and the United States broadcast the coronation live.
+Media outlets in United Kingdom, Australia, Austria, Canada, France, Germany, New Zealand and the United States broadcast the coronation live.
 Several broadcasters in those countries provided coverage of the occasion throughout the coronation weekend.

 The coronation was viewed by an average television audience of 18.8 million across 11 channels, with a peak television audience of 20.4 million in the United Kingdom, making it the most-watched broadcast of the year.
-This was, however, smaller than the television audience for Queen Elizabeth II's funeral the previous year, which averaged at 26.2 million viewers and peaked at 29.2 million.
 The BBC showed the coronation on BBC One, BBC Two with British Sign Language interpretation and the BBC News Channel, and its peak audience of 15.5 million was the largest of any broadcaster.
 ITV had an audience of 3.6 million people, with ITV3 carrying British Sign Language interpretation from 10:45 am to 1 pm, and a further 800,000 watched on Sky News and Sky Showcase.

 Outside the United Kingdom, the ceremony was watched by over 3 million people in Australia, 7.6 million people in Canada, 1.2 million people in New Zealand, nearly 9 million people in France, over 4.8 million people in Germany, and 12 million people in the US.

 According to the Department for Culture, Media and Sport's annual report, the coronation reached an estimated audience of 2 billion people across 125 countries.